jeremieboudreault/paper_heat_burden_qc/README.md

 ### Analysis

 The analyses are all performed in the `main.R` script.
-The script is separated in the three main steps :
+The script is separated in three main steps :

 - **Step 1** : DLNM fitting by region and heat burden computation
 - **Step 2** : BLUP from meta-regression and heat burden computation